-Freshman students applying to Environmental Health must complete the following science requirements: CHEM 101, CHEM 101L, MATH 101.
-Freshman students applying to Medical Laboratory Sciences must complete the following science requirements: CHEM 101, CHEM 101L, CHEM 102, CHEM 102L, MATH 101, MATH 102 and BIOL 101.
-Freshman students applying to Medical Imaging Sciences or Medical Audiology Sciences must complete the following science requirements: PHYS 103 and PHYS 103L, MATH 101, MATH 102 and BIOL 101.
+Freshman students applying to environmental health must complete the following science requirements: CHEM 101, CHEM 101L, MATH 101.
+Freshman students applying to medical laboratory sciences must complete the following science requirements: CHEM 101, CHEM 101L, CHEM 102, CHEM 102L, MATH 101, MATH 102, and BIOL 101.
+Freshman students applying to medical imaging sciences or medical audiology sciences must complete the following science requirements: PHYS 103 and PHYS 103L, MATH 101, MATH 102, and BIOL 101.

-Freshman students applying to Health Communication must attain a cumulative GPA of 2.3 in the Freshman year and a cumulative GPA of 2.3 in English courses taken in the Freshman year.
+Freshman students applying to health communication must attain a cumulative GPA of 2.3 in the freshman year and a cumulative GPA of 2.3 in English courses taken in the freshman year.

-Courses taken before the student is admitted to any of the programs may be credited at the discretion of the appropriate department.
+Courses taken before the students are admitted to any of the programs may be credited at the discretion of the appropriate department.